dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 Let's get rid of all the data from the `album` table.
 Why does this time the command was allowed compared to step 11?

 ### Step 13
-Drop the 3 databases you created, think about the order you should follow to do so.
+Drop the 3 databases you created.
+Think about the order you should follow to do so.